Social entrepreneurship: Modern definition

 Social entrepreneurs can include a range of career types and professional backgrounds, ranging from social work and community development to entrepreneurship and environmental science.
 For this reason, it is difficult to determine who is a social entrepreneur.
 David Bornstein has even used the term "social innovator" interchangeably with social entrepreneur, due to the creative, non-traditional strategies that many social entrepreneurs use.
 For a clearer definition of what social entrepreneurship entails, it is necessary to set the function of social entrepreneurship apart from other voluntary sector and charity-oriented activities and identify the boundaries within which social entrepreneurs operate.
 Some scholars have advocated restricting the term to founders of organizations that primarily rely on earned income (meaning income earned directly from paying consumers), rather than income from donations or grants.
 Others have extended this to include contracted work for public authorities, while still others include grants and donations.

 Social entrepreneurship in modern society offers an altruistic form of entrepreneurship that focuses on the benefits that society may reap.
 Entrepreneurship becomes a social endeavor when it transforms social capital in a way that affects society positively.
 If a person's behaviour or motives are altruistic, they show concern for the happiness and welfare of other people rather than for themselves.

 Social entrepreneurship is viewed as advantageous because the success of social entrepreneurship depends on many factors related to social impact that traditional corporate businesses do not prioritize.
-Social entrepreneurs recognize immediate social problems, but also seek to understand the broader context of an issue that crosses disciplines, fields, and theories.
+Social entrepreneurs recognize immediate social problems, but also seek feedback from diverse communities and attempt to understand the broader context of an issue that crosses disciplines, fields, and theories.
 Gaining a larger understanding of how an issue relates to society allows social entrepreneurs to develop innovative solutions and mobilize available resources to affect the greater global society.
 Unlike traditional corporate businesses, social entrepreneurship ventures focus on maximizing gains in social satisfaction, rather than maximizing profit gains.
 Both private and public agencies worldwide have had billion-dollar initiatives to empower deprived communities and individuals.
 Such support from organizations in society, such as government-aid agencies or private firms, may catalyze innovative ideas to reach a larger audience.

 Prominent individuals associated with social entrepreneurship include Indian Ranjan Mistry, Pakistani Akhter Hameed Khan and Bangladeshi Muhammad Yunus, a leader of social entrepreneurship in South Asia.
 Yunus was the founder of Grameen Bank, which pioneered the concept of microcredit for supporting innovators in multiple developing countries in Asia, Africa, and Latin America.
 He received a Nobel Peace Prize for his efforts.
 Others, such as former Indianapolis mayor Stephen Goldsmith, addressed social efforts on a local level by using the private sector to provide city services.